yassersami/sampler/src/sampler/pipelines/metrics/README.md

   - `color`: To distinguish experiments
   - `name`: For legends
   - `path`: To retrieve information to plot
-  - `scale`: To put results in a physical scale ("classify" or "real-inverse")
+  - `scale`: To put results in a physical scale ('classify' or 'real-inverse')
 - `params:names`: Names of features and targets to display on plots
 - `params:features`: Physical variables known, limited by the design space
 - `params:targets`: Physical variables of interest, to be known after simulating